typelevel/Laika/docs/customizing-laika/parsing-rendering.md

 ### Rendering an Entire Directory as HTML

-Like for the Parser and Transformer APIs, you need to specify the `ExecutionContexts` to use for blocking IO and parallel processing:
+Like for the Parser and Transformer APIs, you need to specify the `ContextShift` and `Blocker` to use for blocking IO and parallel processing:

-    implicit val processingContext: ContextShift[IO] =
+    implicit val cs: ContextShift[IO] =
       IO.contextShift(ExecutionContext.global)

-    val blockingContext: ContextShift[IO] =
+    val blocker = Blocker.liftExecutionContext(
-      IO.contextShift(ExecutionContext.fromExecutor(Executors.newCachedThreadPool()))
+      ExecutionContext.fromExecutor(Executors.newCachedThreadPool())
+    )

-You can then obtain a tree instance from a parser:
+You can then render the result to a files in a target directory:

     // obtained from a parse step or created programmatically val tree: DocumentTreeRoot = ???

+    val renderer = Renderer
+      .of(HTML)
+      .io(blocker)
+      .parallel[IO]
+      .build

-    val op: IO[Unit] = laika.io.Parallel(Renderer.of(HTML))
+    val op: IO[Unit] = renderer
-      .build(processingContext, blockingContext)
       .from(tree)
       .toDirectory("target")
       .render